Submissions

 References are recommended using IEEE referencing style.
 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
 References should be listed at the end of the paper and numbered in the order of their appearance in the text.
 The template will number citations consecutively within brackets [1].
 The sentence punctuation follows the bracket [2].
 Refer simply to the reference number, as in [3]—do not use “Ref.
 [3]” or “reference [3]” except at the beginning of a sentence: “Reference [3] was the first ...”

 Unpublished results and personal communications are not recommended in the reference list but may be mentioned in the text.
 If these references are included in the reference list, they should follow the standard reference style of the journal and should include a substitution of the publication date with either 'Unpublished results' or 'Personal communication'.
 Citation of a reference as 'in press' implies that the item has been accepted for publication.
 Wikipedia, personal blog, or non-scientific website is not allowed to be taken into account.
-Primary references should be at least 80% from at least fifteen references.
+Primary references should be at least 80% from at least twenty-five references.
 References should be taken from the late ten years.

 Avoid bulk references such as [1–9].
 Avoid excessive self-citations (no more than 20%).
 If possible, article’s DOI should be given for each reference list.
 Note that missing data will be highlighted at proof stage for the author to correct.